-The provision of a 3G pitch will significantly increase the capacity of the pitch provision across the campus.
-Responding to environment and health related concerns, a precautionary approach must be taken and a completely recyclable 3G pitch and natural crumb will be required.
+The loss of playing fields resulting from the proposed development would be replaced by equivalent or better provision in terms of quantity and quality in a suitable location consistent with national policy (NPPF para 99b).
+The provision of a 3G pitch would meet that requirement by significantly increasingthe capacity and quality of the pitch provision across the campus.
+Responding to environment and health related concerns, a precautionary approach must be taken and a completely recyclable pitch and natural crumb will be required unless it is demonstrated not to be feasible.